 Finding a laptop for video editing under $1,000 isn’t easy.
-When it comes to video editing, the more cores the better, and a discrete graphics card is a good idea too.
+When it comes to video editing, the more cores the better.
 The best video editing laptops like the Dell XPS 15 and MacBook Pro 16-inch will cost you well over $2,000.

-This $730 laptop also gets you 8GB of RAM, a 128GB SSD boot drive, and a 1TB HDD.
-It’s not a sleek or modern-looking laptop by any means, but if pure video editing power per dollar is what you’re looking for, look no further.
+The $650 also gets you 8GB of RAM and a large 512GB SSD.
+It’s not a sleek or modern-looking laptop by any means, although it’s very well built, but if pure video editing power per dollar is what you’re looking for, look no further.

 The best business budget laptop: Dell Inspiron 13 7000

 Why you should buy this: With powerful and efficient hardware, this budget laptop enjoys solid battery life for an all-day work schedule.

 Who’s it for: Office workers who want to game in their off hours.

 Why we picked the Dell Inspiron 13 7000:

 Whether you’re typing up another spreadsheet or winding down with a game at the end of a long workday, the Dell Inspiron 13 7000 strikes a great balance.
 It features powerful and efficient general computing power, like a ninth-generation Intel CPU — options include Core i5, Core i7, and Core i9 chips — and up to 16GB of RAM, and this laptop sports a dedicated graphics chip.
 The standard model comes with an Nvidia GTX 1050 3GB for entry-level gaming chops, but there’s also an option for a new-gen 1650, which can play all sorts of games if you tweak the settings enough.